DraconianLore/dmPlayerTracker/README.md

 ## Future goals

-* find and hook up to an API for selecting and viewing spells and abilities
 * compartmentalise each game to have sections for PC's, NPC's, and a section for maps and notes in seperate views
 * add more keyboard shortcuts(currently only ESC to go back or close current)